 Churros are widely popular in Spain, South America and Mexico.
 Best described as a long, fried doughnut, smothered in cinnamon sugar and dipped in a rich, thick chocolate sauce for those who want extra sweetness.

 Normally sold as a street-food snack to enjoy while walking along the beach, after the pub or to take home as a snack, churros are loved for their crispiness and satisfying sweet-hit.

-Luckily, I ducked enough to only get a slight burn on my arm, but some people have not been so lucky like a few in Chile.
-The story goes that a local newspaper ran an article with the recipe for churros without warning them to use a star-nozzle tip and to not heat the oil up to such high heat.
-Subsquently, the lack of these instructions, caused many readers to get severely burnt and ended up suing the newspaper.
+Luckily, I ducked away enough to only get a slight burn on my arm, but some people have not been so lucky such as a few cooks in Chile.
+The story goes that a local newspaper ran an article with the recipe for churros without warning them to use a star-nozzle tip and to not heat the oil to such a high heat.
+Subsquently, the lack of these instructions, caused many readers to get severely burnt and end up suing the newspaper.

 By using a star-shaped nozzle, the ridges on the churro dough create more surface area to cook evenly, so when in contact with the oil, the heat doesn’t build up inside the hard shell of the churros and explode.
 So to be on the safe side, I highly recommend using a star-nozzle tip to make this recipe, unless you fancy fireworks in your kitchen!